Weak randomness in graphons and theons: Preliminaries

+Finally, we make the bridge to theories:\footnote{Observe that each of the hereditary classes listed before Definition~\ref{def:frl} can be expressed as a class of models for some appropriate universal axioms using an appropriate $\cL$: for instance $\{{<}\}$ with $k({<}) = 2$, $\{R\}$ with $k(R) = 2$, $\{R\}$ with $k(R) = 3$, and $\{E,R\}$ with $k(E) = 2$ and $k(R) = 3$, respectively.}

+\begin{definition} A \emph{universal theory} $T$ in the language $\cL$ is a set of axioms (i.e., a set of well formed formulas of first order logic, using basic logical symbols along with the symbols from $\cL$) in which the only quantifiers are universal.
+An $\cL$-structure $M$ is said to be a \emph{model} for $T$, in symbols $M\models T$, if all the axioms $T$ hold in $M$.\footnote{Formally defining ``$M\models T$'' requires an induction on formula complexity, as in~\cite[Chapter~2]{CK90}.} \end{definition}

 Throughout this text, unless explicitly mentioned otherwise, all languages are assumed to be finite relational languages.
-The \emph{arity} of a predicate symbol $P$ in a language $\cL$ is denoted $k(P)\in\NN_+$.
-Given an $\cL$-structure $M$, we denote the \emph{set of vertices} (i.e., the domain of discourse) of $M$ by $V(M)$.
-We allow structures and models to have empty vertex sets and the unique structure with empty vertex set, called \emph{trivial structure}, is denoted $K_0$.
-Given an $\cL$-structure $M$, $V\subseteq V(M)$ and $v\in V(M)$, we denote the \emph{substructure} of $M$ induced by $V$ by $M\rest_V$ (i.e., we have $V(M\rest_V)\df V$ and $P^{M\rest_V}\df P^M\cap V(M)^{k(P)}$ for every $P\in\cL$) and we let $M - v\df M\rest_{V(M)\setminus\{v\}}$.
-Our substructures and subgraphs will always be induced, but keeping with the tradition of the fields, we will use the short term ``substructure'' for the former but the full term ``induced subgraph'' for the latter.
+We allow\footnote{This may seem curious to model theorists but simplifies our calculations.} structures to have empty vertex sets and the unique structure with empty vertex set, called \emph{trivial structure}, is denoted $K_0$.
+Given an $\cL$-structure $M$, $V\subseteq V(M)$ and $v\in V(M)$, we denote the \emph{substructure} of $M$ induced by $V$ by $M\rest_V$ (i.e., we have $V(M\rest_V)\df V$ and $P^{M\rest_V}\df P^M\cap V^{k(P)}$ for every $P\in\cL$) and we let $M - v\df M\rest_{V(M)\setminus\{v\}}$.

+We put the following in a convention environment to emphasize its importance: \begin{convention} Our substructures and subgraphs will always be induced, but keeping with the tradition of the fields, we will use the short term ``substructure'' for the former but the full term ``induced subgraph'' for the latter. \end{convention}

+In this paper, and elsewhere, the word ``structure'' and ``model'' are used interchangeably; often the first emphasizes the abstract aspect, and the second emphasizes the relation to a theory.
+Basic model theory verifies that these work as intended: when $T$ is a universal theory, the class of models of $T$ is closed under substructures, i.e., is a hereditary class.

+\begin{convention} In this paper the phrase ``universal theory'' will denote both a fixed universal set of axioms $T$ in some fixed finite relational language $\cL$, and the \emph{class of $\cL$-structures} which are models for $T$, which, as noted, is a hereditary class.

+The reader is free to substitute the phrase ``hereditary class'' for ``universal theory'' throughout, keeping in mind the language being used and the appropriate notion of substructure, and Convention~\ref{conv:23}. \end{convention}

+\begin{discussion} If the reader is essentially free to read ``universal theory'' as ``hereditary class,'' why do we introduce this terminology?
+This indicates a certain change in perspective which appears to be useful for theorems and proofs.
+Part of this choice reflects a history of work in the area, as in the theons of~\cite{CR20b}.
+Centrally for the present work, a characteristically model-theoretic move of ``studying all models of a theory'' can be seen in the definition of the class $\WR$ and in various aspects of the proofs. \end{discussion}